10 Reasons Why OKRs Fail

 3. The "More is Less" Fallacy

 Avoid It: Limit objectives to 3-5 with 2-3 key results for each to ensure focused execution.
+Many OKR software tools provide templates that help maintain this balance.

 Example: A global consultancy firm assigned over 10 objectives per quarter.
 Employees were stretched thin, leading to mediocre execution and frustrated teams.